Nuuanu Park Place

 No analysis available

-I looked for public remarks indicating paid community laundry, such as coin-op, card-operated, or fee-based laundry.
-The listings only reference washer/dryer in unit and do not mention any paid shared laundry system.
+I looked for coin-op, card-operated, quarter-fed, or fee-based laundry language.
+The remarks only reference washer/dryer in the unit and do not indicate any paid community laundry facilities.

-I searched the remarks for phrases like 'laundry on each floor,' 'laundry room on every floor,' and similar wording.
-The listings only mention in-unit washer/dryer, so there is no public-remark evidence that community laundry exists on every floor.
+I searched the remarks for wording like "laundry on each floor," "laundry room on every floor," or similar floor-by-floor community laundry references.
+The listings only mention in-unit washer/dryer, so there is no public-remarks evidence that community laundry exists on every floor.

-Parking is strongly supported across the current listings: all 17 listings include a parking feature and none list NONE.
-Multiple public remarks from different agents explicitly mention 1-2 stalls, covered parking, open parking, and deeded parking, so this appears to be consistent building-level information rather than a one-off copy-paste error.
+Parking is strongly supported across all current listings: 18/18 MLS entries include a parking feature and none show NONE.
+Public remarks repeatedly mention parking in multiple forms, including '2 parking stalls,' '1 open parking stall,' 'deeded parking space,' and 'covered parking stall,' so this appears to be a real building-level feature rather than copy-paste noise.

-Several listings explicitly say the parking is deeded, including phrasing about a deeded parking space.
-That is direct evidence that parking is owned with the unit.
+Several remarks explicitly indicate deeded parking, including a direct statement that the condo comes with a deeded parking space.
+This is clear evidence that the parking is owned with the unit.

 No analysis available